smourier/SheetReader/README.md

 ![image](https://github.com/smourier/SheetReader/assets/5328574/dd2d5a2b-fb14-41a2-a116-9ab8d67ec4c4)

 Also supports column sorting, by mouse double-click on column header or programmatically.
-Can be programmatically customized to use different comparisoo algorithms.
+Can be programmatically customized to use different comparison algorithms.

 ![image](https://github.com/user-attachments/assets/9b06dd43-1bbb-47d3-bb6d-748c91aec8fd)